krishaamer/green-filter-research/research/literature/sustainability.md

 -   Oliver et al. (2022)

--   Doughnut donut economics “We need a dashboard of indicators” - TED (2018).
+-   Doughnut (donut) economics “We need a dashboard of indicators” - TED (2018).

+-   Anon.
+(2023b) “The quality of growth matters”

+-   GreensEFA (2023) we should measure wellbeing in addition to GDP!!
+We need resilency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports.

 -   Donut quantified Luukkanen, Vehmas and Kaivo-oja (2021)